rybruscoe/deepseek-server/README.md

 # DeepSeek Server

-A GPU-accelerated server for running the DeepSeek Coder model using llama.cpp.
+A GPU-accelerated server for running the DeepSeek R1 Distill Qwen 32B model using llama.cpp.

 ## Architecture